 What are TAP’s Goals?

-To train consumers in functional skills to attain greater independence
+To train participants in functional skills to attain greater independence

-To provide families, advocates, and care providers with proven strategies toward long term consumer success in work service programs and community living
+To provide families, advocates, and care providers with proven strategies toward long term participant success in work service programs and community living

-To educate and assist consumers as they progress in skill level; enabling their advancement through the continuum of services.
+To educate and assist participants as they progress in skill level; enabling their advancement through the continuum of services.